Maximizing Github ETL Integration

 With that much data being shared globally via GitHub, it’s important that collaborators have the ability to organize, understand, and pull insights from it.
 An ETL process can continuously get all your Github data into a data warehouse where trends can be mined over time.
-Your Github ETL process should capture the following data:
+Your Github ETL integration from ETL Robot should capture the following data:

-Analyzing those discussions can prove useful in all sorts of ways.
+Additionally, analyzing those discussions can prove useful in all sorts of ways.
 If comments rapidly grow in a certain area, developers can dedicate their resources to it.
-That, in turn, can clear up customer support issues stemming from that section of the codebase.
+Consequently, that can clear up customer support issues stemming from that section of the codebase.

 Analyzing pull requests helps hold contributors accountable.
 But more importantly, it ensures that your team is working together effectively.